Apple's fiscal 2Q revenue, profit sag amid iPhone slump

-SAN FRANCISCO (AP) — Apple's sales are still shrinking amid weakening iPhone demand, despite the company's effort to emphasize services designed to bring in a steady flow of money from the 1.4 billion of its devices still in use.
+SAN FRANCISCO (AP) — Apple's sales are still shrinking amid weakening iPhone demand, despite the company's increasing emphasis on services designed to bring in a steady flow of money from the 1.4 billion of its devices still in use.

 Revenue for the January-March quarter fell 5% from the same time in 2017 to $58 billion, the company said in its earnings report Tuesday.
 That downturn followed a 5% drop in the previous quarter.